SMILE-data/SMILE/README.md

    - video_clips: 887 video clips from sitcom and TED, **Note**: sitcom has an underbar in the key index, while TED does not.
 You can use this information for splitting our dataset by video types.
    - video_segments: 4482 video segments trimmed from video clip by utterances.

-4. v.1 dataset for evaluation
+4. SMILE dataset v.1 for evaluation
    - We provide v.1 dataset for evaluation download in [hear](https://drive.google.com/file/d/19xsaRmZ6OC84iHnYHO5GwS_jlSZnGNzk/view?usp=sharing)
    - Note that sitcom_reasoning_val.json and ted_reasoning_val.json are subset of smile_reasoning_val.json.